jesperberth/automationclass/lab02/lab2.md

 Give you repository a name "ansibleclass"

+Click "Create repository"

+Select "Public" - it's default - __for the purpose of these labs keep it public__

 Make Sure you tick __"Initialize this repository with a README"__

-Click "Create repository"

-Select "Public" - it's default

-Make sure you select "Initialize this repository with a repository"

 ![Alt text](pics/007_newrepo_github.png?raw=true "Create Repo")